radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 #### Data Serialization / Formats

-NA
+None

+### Cryptography

+None

 ### Clients

-The primary user of Dashboard is a Dev/Ops persona.
-At present, we dont have any other Backstage plugin that cloud be a Radius Dashboard client but that could change in future.
+The primary user of Dashboard is browser.(link to backstage roles/ model) At present, we dont have any other Backstage plugin that cloud be a Radius Dashboard client but that could change in future.

 ## Trust Boundaries